ml4ai/automates-v2/docs/source/air_spec.md

 ### Preamble

-The current GrFN design strategy is to separate _identifiers_ (any program symbol used to denote a program element) from the _program elements_ themselves (namely, variables and functions), as each program element will be denoted by one or more identifiers, and the different types of program elements themselves have intended scientific modeling "functions": variables (may) represent aspects of the modeled domain, and functions represent processes that change variable states.
+The current AIR design strategy is to separate _identifiers_ (any program symbol used to denote a program element) from the _program elements_ themselves (namely, variables and functions), as each program element will be denoted by one or more identifiers, and the different types of program elements themselves have intended scientific modeling "functions": variables (may) represent aspects of the modeled domain, and functions represent processes that change variable states.

-A key role of identifiers in the GrFN representation is to enable _linking_ (grounding) of program elements to information extracted by Text and Equation Reading.
+A key role of identifiers in the AIR representation is to enable _linking_ (grounding) of program elements to information extracted by Text and Equation Reading.
 Identifiers bring together two types of information that make this linking possible:

 1. The identifier name ([`<base_name>`](#base-name)) and namespace context ([scope and namespace paths](#scope-and-namespace-paths)) of the identifier as it appears in program source context are used as evidence of potential semantic relations to other textual sources based on string similarity or name embedding;
 2. Information about the location and neighborhood in source code where the identifier is used (a [`<source_code_reference>`](#grounding-and-source-code-reference)) provides additional sources of evidence, based on proximity to source code comments and docstrings, as well as proximity to uses of other identifiers.

 An linking/grounding inference algorithm uses string or embedding similarity between base, scope and namespace names and information extracted from documents by Text Reading to form hypotheses of potential links between identifiers and the text-extracted information.
-Such link hypotheses are explicitly connected to identifiers in GrFN (by instances of [`<grounding_metadata_spec>`](#grounding-metadata-spec)).
+Such link hypotheses are explicitly connected to identifiers in AIR (by instances of [`<grounding_metadata_spec>`](#grounding-metadata-spec)).

 Program elements (variables and functions) are associated with identifiers based on declarations in source code, and thereafter, the use of the same identifiers elsewher in source code is a denotation of the variable or function.
 Information from Text Reading (e.g., "mentions" of domain concept terms or phrases in text) associated with identifiers is then linked to program elements by association of the idenifier.
 For example, the indicator 'S' may store an integer and be described in documentation as associated with (defined as representing) the "susceptible population".